 Thursday, 29 May 2014

-"I am so grateful to Michael Mullaney for sending in this information from a very old document"
+"I am so grateful to Michael Mullaney for sending in the following information from a very old document"

 Major David Halstead

-On the names of persons living in Haslingden and the neighbourhood in 1864, together with a list of bynames of persons and their proper name if known.
+On the names of persons living in Haslingden and the neighbourhood, together with a list of bynames of persons and their proper name if known.

 By observing the frequency of a family name in a place may be noticed the attachment of persons to their native places and a distraction to shifting about from place to place.